michiya/azure-storage-logging/README.rst

     unlike TimedRotatingFileHandler does.
 The number of outdated log files that the handler stores in the container is unlimited.
-    If you want to keep the amount of outdated log files in the container in a certain number, you will need to do that using Windows Azure management portal or some other tools.
+    If you want to keep the amount of outdated log files in the container in a certain number, you will need to do that using Azure management portal or some other tools.

 Example